 Movements in the price of Volkswagen’s shares

-On the whole, Volkswagen AG’s ordinary and preferred shares trended downward in 2014 amid high volatility, underperforming the overall market and the automotive sector.
+On the whole, Volkswagen AG’s ordinary and preferred shares declined sharply in 2015, underperforming the overall market and the automotive sector.

 Additional Volkswagen share data, plus corporate news, reports and presentations can be downloaded from our website at www.volkswagenag.com/ir.